 Now you can focus your energy on the areas where your efforts will have a real impact.

 Develop these habits to bring happiness in your workplace.

-Raise workplace morale and performance by putting the science of human flourishing to work for you.
+Raise workplace morale and employee retention by putting the science of human flourishing to work for you.
 For training, consulting and/or keynotes, email [email protected]